 What is Fabry disease?

 When you have Fabry disease, your body does not make enough functional alpha-galactosidase A (alpha-GAL), which is an enzyme.
-Alpha-GAL helps break down and remove globotriaosylceramide (GL-3), a fatty substance found in your cells.
+Alpha-GAL helps break down and remove globotriaosylceramide (GL-3), a fatty substance in your cells.
 When you have Fabry disease, your body does not make enough alpha-GAL to break down the GL-3.
-Over time, GL-3 builds up in certain cells throughout the body, which can cause can damage to organs like the kidneys, heart and brain.
+Over time, GL-3 builds up in certain cells throughout the body, which can cause damage to organs like the kidneys, heart and brain.

 What are the symptoms of Fabry disease?

 Often, Fabry disease is mistakenly identified as another disease or not identified at all.
 This is because Fabry disease symptoms can be mistaken for other well-known conditions.
 Also, symptoms of Fabry disease can vary from person to person, even within families.
 Symptoms may range from mild to severe.
 Some people do not even know they have Fabry disease until they experience serious health problems such as stroke, heart attack or kidney failure.

 Symptoms of Fabry disease can include:

 - Kidney problems (protein in the urine, kidney disease)